mydumper/mydumper_docs/files.rst

 Schemas
 -------
-As long as the :option:`--no-schemas <mydumper --no-schemas>` option is not specified, :program:`mydumper` will create a schema file per database, per table, per view, per trigger The files for databases are in the following format::
+As long as the :option:`--no-schemas <mydumper --no-schemas>` option is not specified, :program:`mydumper` will create a schema file per database, per table, per view, per trigger.
+The files for databases are in the following format::

   database-schema.sql